Economics Schools in Oregon

-In this state, Taxation is the 18th most popular major out of a total 22 majors commonly available.
+In terms of popularity, Economics is the 5th most popular major in the state out of a total 20 majors commonly available.

 |Education Level||Number of Grads|